Episoode/Double-Bench/README.md

 We save our benchmark  in `./Double_Bench.`

-- This is an example of a single-hop question in our CDOCRAG-BENCH benchmark.
+- This is an example of a single-hop question in our Double-Bench benchmark.
 It includes
   - **`uid`**: The unique identifier for the data point.
   - **`question`**: The specific text of the query.
   - **`answer`**: The reference answer .